apache/nifi-minifi-cpp/PYTHON.md

 	This can typically be performed through pip, with `pip install cffi`

 ## Example
-   The python directory contains an example where we use a MiNiFI C++ processor along with a a python processor.
+   The python directory contains an example where we use a MiNiFi C++ processor along with a a python processor.
 The implementation of the python processor requires that a call back method be defined for ontrigger.